marigold-ui/marigold/.changeset/big-moons-pretend.md

 "@marigold/components": patch
 ---

-[DST-504]: Sorting indicator is always shown in table
+[DST-504]: Sorting indicator is shown only on sorted column.